Welcome to our U3A

-More than 650 people in Dorking and the surrounding villages are members of the thriving Dorking & District U3A – and more are joining all the time.
+More than 650 people in Dorking and its surrounding villages are members of the thriving Dorking & District U3A, now in its 30th year, and more are joining all the time.

-There are also monthly talks, usually by outside speakers.
-They’re held in the town’s Christian Centre and are on all kinds of topics.
-Also, once a month, local U3As together provide regional study days led by experts in their field – 2017’s subjects included Einstein, avant-garde art, and military history; and there are summer conferences at Chichester University and elsewhere on all kinds of topics.
+In addition to our own monthly talks, local U3As together provide regional study days led by experts in their field, and there are summer conferences at Chichester University and elsewhere on all kinds of topics.

-A local subcommittee arranges monthly day excursions to interesting places, usually with a guide – members have visited the Second World War codebreaking establishment Bletchley Park, the BBC’s Broadcasting House, the Mary Rose and Portsmouth harbour, and the Royal Albert Hall.
+A local subcommittee arranges monthly day excursions to interesting places, usually with a guide – members have visited the Second World War codebreaking establishment Bletchley Park, Osborne House on the Isle of Wight, the BBC’s Broadcasting House, the Mary Rose and the Tutankhamun exhibition at the Saatchi Gallery.

 As well as the monthly excursions, individual study groups arrange their own outings to places of particular interest.
-Dorking’s Art Appreciation group, for example, went to the National Maritime Museum in Greenwich to see its Turner and the Sea exhibition and the Tate Modern for The Cut-Outs of Henri Matisse and its Giacometti exhibition; the Science group visited the National Physical Laboratory in Teddington and the Mullard Space Science Laboratories near Holmbury St Mary; and members of the Spanish Conversation group spent a week in northern Spain meeting their Spanish U3A counterparts, immersing themselves in the language and sampling the local culture.
+The Art Appreciation group, for example, went to the National Maritime Museum in Greenwich to see its Turner and the Sea exhibition, the Tate Modern for The Cut-Outs of Henri Matisse, and the V&A for the Frida Kahlo exhibition; the Science group visited the National Physical Laboratory in Teddington and the Mullard Space Science Laboratories near Holmbury St Mary; and members of the Spanish Conversation group spent a week in northern Spain meeting their Spanish U3A counterparts, immersing themselves in the language and sampling the local culture.

-There are also residential trips both in this country and abroad arranged at affordable prices for Dorking U3A members.
-In 2017, members spent a week in the Austrian Lake District and a party visited the historic castles, houses and gardens of North Wales in the spring.
+There are also residential trips both in this country and abroad arranged at affordable prices for members.
+Recent destinations have included Berlin, Jersey and Menorca.